cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-bootstrapping.md

 {%endnote%}

 Next, create an inputs YAML file.
 This file will serve as the configuration for the manager blueprint inputs.
-Note that the various manager blueprints folders offer a *inputs.yaml.template* file, which can be copied and edited with the desired values.
+Note that the various manager blueprints folders offer an *inputs.yaml.template* file, which can be copied and edited with the desired values.

 Finally, run the `cfy bootstrap` command, pointing it to the manager blueprint file and the inputs YAML file, like so: